linxihui/dkernel/README.md

 # Introduction

-This repo contains customized CUDA kernel written in OpenAI Triton.
+This repo contains customized CUDA kernels written in OpenAI Triton.
 As of now, it contains the sparse attention kernel used in [phi-3-small models](https://huggingface.co/microsoft/Phi-3-small-8k-instruct).
-This sparse attention is also supported in vLLM for fast inference.
+The sparse attention is also supported in vLLM for efficient inference.

 An illustration of heterogeneous(per head) local-stride block sparse pattern
 ![local-stride block-sparse pattern](assets/localstride.png)

-Paper: s2attn.
+Paper: WIP.

 # Install